Skip to main content

 The full phrase here would be people in glass houses shouldn’t throw stones.

 Want to learn more about with Lexical Lab?
-Take one of our summer school courses.
+Take one of our onlinecourses.

 • Do you have any phrases in your language that refer to other nationalities?
 What do they mean?
 Are they all negative?
 Do you think it’s OK to use them these days?